oluwajuwon/consent-app/README.md

 ## Technology
   - Frontend -
       - ReactJs - Frontend javascript library for building user interfaces
-      - MAterial UI - frontend library fro ReactJs
+      - Material-UI - UI Framework for ReactJs
       - Redux (for state management) - It is a predictable state container for JavaScript apps
       - CSS